-Programs in this area share a central focus on therapeutic services in order to treat current mental health and substance abuse issues, manage chronic illnesses, and intervene earlier to limit occurrences through education and prevention services.
+Programs in this area share a central focus on therapeutic services in order to treat current mental health and substance use issues, manage chronic illnesses, and intervene earlier to limit occurrences through mental health counseling, education, and prevention services.

 Heartland Family Service provides services based on clients’ ability to pay.
 HFS Sliding Fee Schedule

 An evidence-based approach to working with adults living with serious mental illnesses.
 The ACT advantage is that interdisciplinary mental health clinicians are organized as an accountable mental health team, which functions in a coordinated manner to provide treatment, rehabilitation, and support services.
 The goal is to help adults with serious mental illnesses live successfully in the community.